 - Stiff neck

 - Numbness or tingling

-- Pain may spread to the shoulder, arm, and hand
+- Pain spreading to the shoulder, arm, and/or hand

-When noninvasive treatment is not feasible, or is not successful, the neck structure can be restored surgically.
-Thanks to our advanced technology and techniques, the procedure is very precise, and requires minimal downtime.
+When noninvasive treatment is not feasible or simply doesn’t work, medical professionals can restore the neck’s structure surgically.
+Thanks to our advanced technology and techniques, the procedure has an incredibly high success rate and requires minimal downtime.

-If you experience neck pain or other symptoms of cervical disc problems, call The Spine Center at (847) 628-8147 to schedule a consultation.
+If you find yourself experiencing neck pain or other symptoms of cervical disc problems, call The Spine Center at (847) 628-8147 to schedule a consultation.